E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/ClassMC/readme.rst

 evolution of the system and calculate the corresponding correlation functions.
 Currently the electric dipole moment operator is implemented for the calculation of electric dipole moment autocorrelation functions from which system IR spectra can be directly obtained.
-The system potential energy and electric dipole moment are calculated using external subroutines provided by the user.
+The system potential energy is calculated using external subroutines provided by the user.
-Example external subroutines are provided for the :math:`\text{OH}` and :math:`\text{CH}_{4}` systems, respectively, whose corresponding potential energies are described by the harmonic potential, while the electric dipole moments by point charge approximation.
+Example external subroutines are provided for the :math:`\text{OH}` and :math:`\text{CH}_{4}` systems, with potential energies are described by an harmonic potential, and the electric dipole moments by point charge approximation.
 An external subroutines for calculation of :math:`\text{CH}_{5}^{+}` system potential energy and electric dipole moment, based on fitted values, is also given.